avr6130/ATM-BANK/README.md

 Remote modify - choose this

-Remote modify - don't choose this
+Local modify - choose this

 Remote modify - choose this